rmarting/fis-demo/README.md

     --> Success
     Run 'oc status' to view your app.

+**NOTE 1:** The latest version is not creating the service and I found sound problems to get the right image.
+The list of tags on Docker Hub are [here][13].
-*NOTE:* The first time will take some minutes to download and deploy the Nexus images, services and pods.
+**NOTE 2:** The first time will take some minutes to download and deploy the Nexus images, services and pods.
 Be patient.

 After that we create a route to access externally to the new service.